EthanWickenkamp/WinAudioLEDReact/ReadMe.md

 Uses 3 of our classes: AudioCapture, AudioProcessor, BarsWidget, UDPSrSender

+Here we create QT objects like buttons and windows with layout

+Then we create our own classes objects and move them to QT threads

+We then connect all of the signals and slots between the our objects

+main.cpp starts the window but the application is made in MainWindow

 ### AudioCapture
+Set up miniaudio loopback device and emit audio frames

 ### AudioProcessor
+Receive audio frames and perform fft to send to bars widget and udpSRSender

 ### BarsWidget
+Turn frequency bin values into visual with QTPaint and more

 ### UDPSrSender
+Create a WLED SR packet with our outputs from processor

 ## Current State / Goals